 Q. Do we need passes for the Talent Showcase?

 A. Yes.
 All visitors require spectator passes for admittance into the Talent Showcase.
 To register, please visit www.jccmacreg.org.

 Q. What is the schedule for the Talent Showcase?

 A. Each host community will present a final performance and exhibition on the last evening/afternoon of ArtsFest.
-This year’s talent showcase will take place on August 9, 2013 in Orange County, California.
+This year’s talent showcase will take place on August 22, 2014 in Detroit, Michigan.
 Please check with your delegation head for specific times.

 Q. Where should I stay if I attend the Talent Showcase?